mishaal79/dss-formio-service/docs/enterprise-configuration.md

 ## Environment Configuration

-### All Environments (Dev/Staging/Prod)
+### Development Environment

-All environments are configured to use the enterprise edition:
+The dev environment is configured to use the enterprise edition:

 ```hcl
 use_enterprise = true